iridl/x24-vector/fbfmaproom/README.md

 Scripts for converting non-Data Library datasets to zarr are contained in the `data-conversion-scripts` directory.
 One of these scripts, `zarrify-forecast.py`, is used for all PyCPT forecast datasets, for all countries.
 Other scripts are specific to a single dataset and are kept in per-country subdirectories.

 For `zarrify-forecast.py`, edit the end of the script to indicate which dataset you want to update.

+`zarrify-forecast.py` also must be run in the `enactsmaproom` conda environment.

 ## Adding or removing python dependencies